All Products

 Due to a policy change to improve compliance and security, starting March 20, 2025, new OSS users must use a custom domain name (CNAME) to perform data API operations on OSS buckets located in Chinese mainland regions.
 Default public endpoints are restricted for these operations.
 Refer to the official announcement for a complete list of the affected operations.
 If you access your data via HTTPS, you must bind a valid SSL Certificate to your custom domain.
 This is mandatory for OSS Console access, as the console enforces HTTPS.

-• OSSClient implements AutoCloseable.
-If you create an instance using a try-with-resources statement, resources are automatically released.
-You do not need to call close() manually.
+• The OSSClient implements AutoCloseable.
+When you create an instance by using a try-with-resources statement, resources are automatically released.
+You do not need to manually call the close() method.

-• Creating and destroying an OSSClient instance is a time-consuming operation.
-We recommend that you use the singleton pattern to reuse an OSSClient instance.
-If you use this pattern, you must call close() manually before the application terminates to prevent resource leaks.
+• We recommend using the singleton pattern to reuse an OSSClient instance.
+To prevent resource leaks when using this pattern, you must manually call the close() method before the application terminates.

 Singleton pattern

-Before you run the sample code, replace <region-id> with the actual region and endpoint, such as ap-southeast-1.
+Before you run the sample code, replace <region-id> with an actual region ID, such as or ap-southeast-1.

 public class OssClientSingleton {